jpmerc/demo_ros/README.md

 4) If you need to calibrate the Kinect, refer to http://wiki.ros.org/openni_launch/Tutorials

 5) The plane segmentation code is based on the tutorial available at http://wiki.ros.org/pcl/Tutorials, but modified to work with ROS Hydro.
-Instead of only outputting the plane coefficients like in the example, the planes are extracted in a similar way to http://www.pointclouds.org/documentation/tutorials/extract_indices.php .You can see the results in RVIZ from the topic "extracted_planes" or directly from the pcl viewer created by the program (press 'r' to refresh the UI).
+Instead of only outputting the plane coefficients like in the example, the planes are extracted in real time in a similar way to http://www.pointclouds.org/documentation/tutorials/extract_indices.php .You can see the results in RVIZ from the topic "extracted_planes" or directly from the pcl viewer created by the program.
+The extracted planes are shown in red.

+6) To run the example :  rosrun demo_ros plane_segmentation